-A hands-on training for designing and building mobile applications using Android platform.
+A hands-on training for designing and building mobile applications using the Android platform.
 The course explains the philosophy of developing for Android through its main application development building blocks and their interaction with one another.

 These videos are part of an online course that students work with instructors step-by-step to build a cloud-connected Android app, and learn best practices of mobile development, and Android development in particular.

 If you are an Absolute Beginner or even a master at Java programming already, this is the perfect starting place for you.
 Here you’ll learn how to create games & apps, and Java programming along the way.

 Hooman is an app business owner and science enthusiast.
 He shares his experience in the world of Apps, business and technology through this channel with you.

 MultiAndroid zone is produced to connect Android & iOS and java programming beginner with developers so you all can connect and learn from each other.

 Dave Jones is a teacher with 30+ years of development experience.
 This YouTube channel is mostly videos of his lectures while teaching various programming classes at Spokane Community College.

 Android Dialogs include a collection of episodes featuring conversations and interviews Chiu-Ki Chan and Huyen Tue Dao had with people from the Android community.